15 Beauty Benefits of Lavender Oil That'll Make You a Believer

 Lavender's antimicrobial and antifungal properties make it an excellent choice to combat a cold sore.

-Lavender is antimicrobial and antibacterial. so it can be used to treat an acne flare-up or keep it at bay.
+Those same antimicrobial and antibacterial properties mean lavender also can be used to treat an acne flare-up or to keep acne at bay.

 Consistently using an oil with lavender in the formula can minimize the appearance of sunspots.